-As a nature lover, you won’t have any trouble finding great places to go hiking, camping, biking or boating in Croatia.
-We’ve covered many interesting places to explore like Plitvice Lakes National Park (arguably the most famous park in Croatia), several stunning natural treasures like Croatia’s idyllic islands, family-friendly nature spots and even where to go camping.
+As a nature lover, you won’t have trouble finding great places to go hiking, camping, biking, or boating in Croatia.
+We’ve covered many interesting places to explore like Plitvice Lakes National Park (arguably the most famous park in Croatia), several stunning natural treasures like Croatia’s idyllic islands, family-friendly nature spots, and even where to go camping.

-But, after I traveled to Slavonia in the eastern part of Croatia last week, I was blown away by the natural and cultural diversity of this region.
+But, after I traveled to Slavonia in the eastern part of Croatia last week, I was blown away by this region’s natural and cultural diversity.

-Slavonia is a much less visited part of Croatia, but it’s here that you’ll find Papuk Nature Park, which may just be the most underrated Croatian park – and since 2015 it also happens to be Croatia’s first UNESCO Geopark.
+Slavonia is a much less visited part of Croatia.
+Still, it’s here that you’ll find Papuk Nature Park, which may just be the most underrated Croatian park – and since 2015, it also happens to be Croatia’s first UNESCO Geopark.
 Croatia’s many UNESCO Heritage sites get a lot of attention, so it’s time we give a little love to this UNESCO Geopark gem!